xuchen66/sphinx-emdocs/source/serialEM-note-install-and-calib.rst

 #.
 Download SerialEM software.
 You should start with the latest release version from ftp server at http://bio3d.colorado.edu/ftp/SerialEM/  and save it somewhere local like Desktop.

 #.
 Unzip the installation package file downloaded.
 You can double click on this file, it will unzip the program into C:\\Program Files\\SerialEM.
-The folder "SerialEM" will be created automatically if this isn't one.
-The new package will be unzipped into a new sub-folder, e.g. SerialEM_3-6-13_64.
+The folder "SerialEM" will be created automatically if there isn't one already.
+The new package content will be unzipped into a new sub-folder, e.g. SerialEM_3-6-13_64.

 #.
 Quit Gatan DM if it is running.

 #.
 Double click on a file called *install.bat* in the package folder C:\\Program Files\\SerialEM\\SerialEM_3-6-13_64.
 This will copy some files into upper folder which is C:\\Program Files\\SerialEM, register DM plugin file and copy it to the Gatan plugin folder at C:\\ProgramData\\Gatan\\Plugin.

 #.
-Manually copy a file called *SEM-FEIServer.exe* from C:\\Program Files\\SerialEM on K3 computer to C:\\Program Files\\SerialEM on scope computer.
+Manually copy a file called *FEI-SEMServer.exe* from C:\\Program Files\\SerialEM on K3 computer to C:\\Program Files\\SerialEM on scope computer.
 This is a bridge program to control scope by passing the scope function calls from SerialEM main program on remote computer to scope scripting interface.
 Run the program by double clicking on it(it needs to run or SerialEM cannot control scope).

 #.
 On K2 computer, Edit *SerialEMproperties.txt* file in folder C:\\ProgramData\\SerialEM to have proper lines defining network properties.